Fish and Fishing in

-During the spring and fall, smallmouth bass congregate in the tailwaters of Wheeler Dam.
-Most anglers drift live threadfin shad, locally called yellowtails, in the swift current for trophy smallmouths.
 Other species that congregate below Wheeler Dam are hybrid and saltwater striped bass in the spring, sauger in the winter, and blue catfish and channel catfish during the summer.
 This area is very popular with both boats and bank anglers.
 A fishing platform directly below the dam is convenient for bank anglers.

 Visitors to the overlook at Wilson Dam will find a new pier, built to improve fishing access, especially for people with disabilities.

 It is illegal to possess blueback herring in Alabama because their presence may cause harm to other fish.
 Regulations designate legal capture methods for bait and specify additional species that may not be used for bait.

 Fishing license information may be found at: www.outdooralabama.com/fishing/freshwater/license/.
 Instant licensing is available via the Internet (2% fee), via the telephone by calling 1-888-848-6887 ($3.95 fee), or at 900 vendors and probate offices in Alabama.
 All youth age 15 and younger fish for free.

 Possession and creel limits for Alabama public waters are listed at: www.outdooralabama.com/fishing/freshwater/regulations/